lars-sh/parent/README.md

 `eclipse.compiler.nullable.secondary` is meant to be used by child POMs to configure secondary @Nullable annotations that Eclipse should handle.
 Multiple values must be separated by comma.
 Default value: `edu.umd.cs.findbugs.annotations.CheckForNull`

+`eclipse.compiler.nullAnalysis` is meant to be used by child POMs to configure if Eclipse should do annotation based null analysis.
+Values can be `enabled` or `disabled`.
+Default value: `enabled`

 `jar.manifest.mainClass` is meant to be used by child POMs to configure a default main class, e.g. "de.larssh.Main".
 Default value: *empty*

 `shade.packageDependenciesPhase` is meant to be used by child POMs to configure if an archive containing dependencies should be created.
 Values can be `none` (disabled) and `package` (enabled) as this property is used with the <phase> tag.
 Default value: `none`